pivotal/blog/content/post/docker-gpdb.md

 ### Step 3: Build and run the Docker image
 We will use the dockerfile to build an image.
 Note that when we build, GPDB will compile and install.
 Beforehand, we need to update submodules.
 After entering the run command, we will immediately be inside of the container.

-> In the current version, you may need to add "RUN yum -y install wget" to /docker/base/dockerfile.
+> If you run into an error, you may need to add "RUN yum -y install wget" to /docker/base/dockerfile.
 Also, you may need to be connected to ethernet.

 ```
 # Update submodules